-- 4.11 Different platforms have different technical capabilities, which may have an impact on their ability to carry the public services.
-When we assess a complaint, areas that the complainant and/or the BBC may reference in relation to this factor could include: - 4.11.1 Which other platforms the BBC provides its public services to and whether it provides them with the same range of services on comparable terms to those sought by the complainant. - 4.11.2 Whether the complainant has technology capable of supporting the public services or whether the BBC would need to provide a degree of customisation. - 4.11.3 Whether the BBC has already been prepared to supply to another platform a version of the public services requiring a similar level of modification to that requested by the complainant.
+- 4.12 Different platforms have different technical capabilities, which may have an impact on their ability to carry the public services.
+When we assess a complaint, areas that the complainant and/or the BBC may reference in relation to this factor could include: - 4.12.1 Which other platforms the BBC provides its public services to and whether it provides them with the same range of services on comparable terms to those sought by the complainant. - 4.12.2 Whether the complainant has technology capable of supporting the public services.

+- 4.12.3 The level of customisation the BBC would need to provide. - 4.12.4 Whether the BBC has already been prepared to supply to another platform a version of the public services requiring a similar level of modification to that requested by the complainant.